 Medoro could not become an engine-driver because in 1912, at the age of twenty, he was forced to leave to serve in the army.
 He was assigned to the grenadiers, but the farewell party before leaving made him reach his detachment one day late, and as a punishment he was sent to the 1st Heavy Artillery regiment, in Alessandria and then in Casale Monferrato (province of Alessandria, Piedmont), and this probably saved his life, since in the imminent Great War the grenadiers underwent much more losses than artillerymen.
 In the following years Medoro recalled the big chill as he was on guard in Casale Monferrato.

-the point to complete the three years of conscription, the Great
+was on the point to complete the three years of conscription,

 Medoro fought on Asiago plateau (amongst other places in Luserna), by Piave river, on Montello hills, in Vittorio Veneto, he took part in the seizure of Gorizia and in Caporetto defeat: he used to describe this battle as a betrayal of the Generals.